Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Bloat

-Males are larger than females but not enough, which makes a significant difference as it does in some breeds.
+Males are larger than females but not by much.
 Both make wonderful pets.
 If you are torn between the two sexes, female pups cost more to spay than neutering males.
 The recovery is longer because the surgery is more invasive.
 Otherwise, it’s a matter of preference.

 This dog is a joy to own.
-He is affectionate and family-friendly on all scores.
+They are affectionate and family-friendly on all scores.
 Be sure to get your puppy from a reputable breeder who takes the time to do the necessary health screenings.
 The Belgian Shepadoodle is worth the expense and effort for this delightful pet.

 See also: